 How any of this news might sit with my parents was something I evidently didn’t consider at the time.
 Surely, they might have reasoned, organizing and leading an Embassy sit-in would result in my own CIA file, and might get me expelled.
 And to make matters worse, even alluding to an African “country wife” must have given them shudders of apprehension about my social life.

-Actually, I knew of only one male volunteer with a country wife.
+Actually, despite the statement in the letter, I knew of only one male volunteer with a country wife.
 Walter was a quiet, amiable fellow who had extended his PC service an additional two-year term, the limit, and then stayed on to work with USAID.
 He had immersed himself in the country and become fluent in Mende, a local tribal tongue.
 By the time I got to Liberia he had given up work altogether and was living in a small upcountry house, content to do nothing but palaver with the tribal men and produce beautiful brown babies with his country wife.
-This kind of life was possible because basics there were incredibly cheap – I was eventually to pay a dollar a day rent for one of the nicest Volunteer homes in the country, and food cost just pennies.
+This kind of life was possible because basics there were incredibly cheap – I wound up paying a dollar a day rent for one of the nicest Volunteer homes in the country, and food cost just pennies.
 Walter was like a character out of Graham Greene or Somerset Maugham, a Westerner who had gradually but irrevocably gone bush, like someone might quietly go berserk, like Kurtz in Heart of Darkness.
 He was pointed out to us as a cautionary tale on the danger of treading too closely to the lazy and torpid and sometimes dissolute African way of life, which we were warned was an inviting mudhole in which we might, if we weren’t careful, happily sink.
 I don’t know, I remember thinking: it seems like a pretty good deal to me.

 A few days after the Embassy protest we were sworn in as volunteers, at a salary of $130 a month.
 The money was considered an honorarium; we were technically still volunteers.
 Within a week I was heading back upcountry to assume my post.
 First stop was Saclapea, a small town halfway to Karnplay, where I had been invited to spend a few days and attend a wedding of two volunteers.
 Peace Corps policy was to discourage volunteer weddings, on the theory that relationships that ripened in the hothouse climate of the Third World might not survive the cooling and tempered atmosphere back home.
 But when such relationships did ripen, the authorities didn’t – probably couldn’t – stand in the way.

 I don’t recall the wedding, but I have two striking memories of my brief stay.
 On the afternoon we arrived I was walking through the village and passed a young Liberian woman curled up on the ground near a hut, sobbing hysterically.
 She was alone – unattended and inconsolable.
 Her cries were almost inhuman, fathomless wails of despair and grief.
-The woman looked like she was in her twenties, which meant she might have been in her teens, because women aged quickly there.
+The woman looked like she was in her twenties, which meant she might have been in her teens, because women there aged quickly.
 I asked, what’s the matter?
 Someone responded, she’s just lost her baby.

 In general volunteers lived and worked on a plane of magical, almost transcendent immunity from everyday domestic concerns like money, children, career and responsibility.
 About the worst that could be said of our stay there was that the weather was frightfully hot and our lives sometimes boring.
 Of course we had our workaday frustrations and occasional bouts with severe sunburn, African tummy or even malaria.
 Our emotional cauldrons boiled over from romantic entanglements and spats with friends.
-But in general, we were blessed, young and energetic, mixing with people from across America and Liberia, being paid to work in this exotic and faraway spot and get to know and help the local people, to the extent we could.
+But in general, we were blessed, young and energetic, mixing with people from across America and Liberia, being paid to work in this exotic and faraway place and get to know and help the local people, to the extent we could.
 It was a unique and unforgettable adventure, one we knew we could never hope to repeat after we got home.

 The mother’s mournful cries cut through all that, like an air raid siren on a quiet day, and pierced the blissful haze of our privileged perspective.
 Seeing her was a jarring reminder that on rare occasions the veil of everyday life could be thrown back to reveal raw pain and emotion exposed like a bright red wound.